PrimaveraDeveloper/lithium/howto/howto-use-taskbox.md

-# How to include a task box in a micro service
+# How to use a taskbox in a microservice

-This guide describes the steps required to include a task box in a micro service.
+This guide describes the steps to use a taskbox in a microservice.

 ## Adding Packages